-For more information on LAU’s activities, visit Activities.
+For more information on LAU’s activities, visit the the Club Webpage.

-LAU Athletics currently offers, for both male and female students, the following sports as extracurricular activities: aerobics, badminton, free play basketball, cheerleading, fitness, swimming, table tennis, tennis, and yoga.
-Varsity sports include badminton, basketball, futsal, swimming, table-tennis, tennis, track and field, soccer, volleyball, handball and rugby league (all for both genders except the last one).
+LAU Athletics, under the circumstances, currently offers, for both male and female students, the following sports as extracurricular activities: free play basketball, cheerleading, fitness, swimming, table tennis, and tennis, while aerobics, badminton and yoga are still suspended.
+Varsity sports include, basketball, futsal, swimming, table-tennis, tennis, track and field, soccer, volleyball, handball (all for both genders except handball).

-Throughout the year, the LAU Athletics Office organizes intercollegiate, intramural, high school, and, whenever possible, international tournaments, in addition to coordinating student athletes’ participation in many other local, regional and international events.
-Most of the varsity teams are exposed to high-level competition locally and internationally, and participate in the Lebanese Federation of University Sports (FSUL) sanctioned championships, the USC League (University Sports Conference), as well as competing against all officially recognized universities and colleges in Lebanon.
-At the end of each academic year, LAU Athletics holds an Annual Awards banquet is held to recognize and honor LAU’s best and most dedicated athletes and coaches.
+Throughout the year, the LAU Athletics Office organizes intercollegiate, intramural, high school (currently suspended due to the pandemic), and, whenever possible, international tournaments, in addition to coordinating student athletes’ participation in many other local, regional and international events.
+Most of the varsity teams are exposed to high-level competition locally and internationally, and participate in the Lebanese Federation of University Sports’ (FSUL) sanctioned championships, the USC League (University Sports Conference), as well as competing against all officially recognized universities and colleges in Lebanon.
+At the end of each academic year, LAU Athletics holds an Annual Awards event to recognize and honor LAU’s best and most dedicated athletes and coaches.

 LAU Athletics also offers partial athletic scholarships to talented and deserving high school athletes and LAU awards winners.

 In addition to the many activities, the athletics office organizes the LAU Fit Fair - a platform for strength and conditioning professionals in the region; the LAU Fun Day - a stress-free day for all students to enjoy; the “LAU Are You In” event in celebration of the “International Day of University Sport” (during September).
-It also organizes the LAU Alumni Athletics Day, a fun-filled event that brings back former varsity alumni to compete and have fun on campus.
+Again, under normal circumstances, it also organizes the LAU Alumni Athletics Day, a fun-filled event that brings back former varsity alumni to compete and have fun on campus.

 For more information, visit Athletics.